Down and Derby

 Is it any good?

-DOWN AND DERBY shows through bad example the folly of taking what should be friendly competition and turning it into an unhealthy obsession.
+This over-the-top comedy shows through bad example the folly of taking what should be friendly competition and turning it into an unhealthy obsession.
 While exaggerated for comedy's sake, the behavior on display in this movie should be recognizable to any parent who has coached a sport and kids who have played on a team.

 While the humor is mostly juvenile, and the story has a few overly convenient plot turns, at its core, Down and Derby raises a deeper point about what happens when parents miss out on opportunities to make wonderful memories with their kids.
 Viewed in that spirit, this movie should provide an opportunity for families to discuss times they've seen parents going overboard in competitive sports and school projects, and how winning is not the sole determinant in the enjoyment of an undertaking.